Home » Key Information » Academy Council

 Community involvement is at the heart of this work, and I am passionate about supporting the community as a board member of RedFest CIC who provide performance art and music festivals and events in the local area, advocating for inclusive and supportive spaces for all.

-Parent Academy Councillor: Election Sept 2024
+Parent Academy Councillor: Kate Yedigaroff

 Teacher Academy Councillor: Claire Rodgers